spark-mv/cdn/install.md

 1. Sign up for a new account
 2. Add the Hola JS to your website
 3. Configure your video server
-4. Allow HolaCDN to download content
+4. Allow HolaCDN to collect statistics and download content
 5. Enable HolaCDN on your machine for local testing
 6. Redirect your user's traffic to use HolaCDN or enable statistics collection